Entry to Arts Organizations and Arts Programs (AOAP)

-- Must be nonprofit, tax-exempt corporations; or a unit of government; college or university; school district; or non-arts nonprofit providing arts programming and/or arts services in Pennsylvania.
+- Must be nonprofit, tax-exempt corporation, a unit of government, or school district, providing arts programming and/or arts services in Pennsylvania;

-- Must have at least one year of arts programming.
+- Must have at least one year of consistent arts programming;

 - Must have an average fiscal size more than $200,000.

 How to Apply

 Step 1.
 Read the application guidelines in their entirety.
 For due date information, please reference the

 due dates calendar.
 Download the 2022-2023 Entry to AOAP Guidelines (PDF) here.

 Step 2.
 Data collection - PCA financial and activity report